Little girl at pediatric dentist

 With age, your child may need to focus on other issues.
 A smile might benefit from implants or veneers.
 Years of coffee may highlight a need for bleaching.
 And a stressful career could mean tooth grinding and associated damage.
 A dentist for adults can handle these issues better than a pediatrician.

 Additionally, pediatric dental offices are made with kids in mind.
 Bright colors, shiny surfaces, cartoon characters, and other touches put children at ease.
-They can annoy adult patients.
-When the décor and environment begin to bother your child, it could be time to switch.
+When the decor and environment begin to bother your child, it could be time to switch.

-We’d love to talk with you about our practice and how we can assist you.
+We’d love to chat with you about our practice, and how we can assist you.
 Contact us to find out more.